-All equipment such as spanners, nozzles, and washout rods, must be gathered up after use and placed in a locker.

-Hoses must not be left lying about the shed, but should be coiled and placed around the washout hydrants.

-The Rotary Cleaner, after use, must be cleaned, inspected, oiled and placed in a box provided and returned to the Leading Hand Fitter's Store.
+A. All equipment such as spanners, nozzles, and washout rods, must be gathered up after use and placed in a locker.
+Hoses must not be left lying about the Engine Shed, but should be coiled and placed around the washout hydrants, or on racks provided for the purpose.
+The Rotary Cleaner, after use, must be cleaned, inspected, oiled, and placed in the box provided, and returned to the Leading Hand Fitter's Store.

-All equipment must be maintained in good condition, particular care being exercised in order to see that leakage of water through faulty joints does not take place.
+All equipment must be regularly inspected by the Officer-in-Charge, and maintained in good condition, particular care being exercised to see that leakage of water through faulty joints does not occur.